 Why differential privacy exists

 Here’s an example: In 2006, Netflix released 100 million records detailing users’ movie ratings in an effort to get outside researchers to analyze and improve their movie recommendations.
-The data records had been scrubbed of any PII, such as user names, email addresses, or billing information.
+The data records had been scrubbed of any directly identifiable personal data, such as user names, email addresses, or billing information.

 Shortly after the data was released, researchers found they were able to reidentify individuals associated with these records by comparing Netflix rankings for obscure movies with rankings for the same movies entered into the IMDB movie database, where more personal information was available.
 The set of obscure movies watched by an individual formed a unique “fingerprint” that could be used to reidentify which individuals were associated with the “anonymized” records.
 Researchers were successful 84% of the time for users who had both Netflix and IMDB accounts.